0nyr/journals2data/README.md

 * [ ] Test threads and concurent writing to a file with semaphores
 * [ ] Perform integration of threads into Source object

+### Thu 17 June 2021

+* [X] Implement Unit Tests (Working on it, see [unittest doc](https://docs.python.org/3/library/unittest.html#unittest.TestLoader.discover) and [StackOverflow](https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure).
+* [ ] Complete Article class
+* [ ] Add a write to file function, don't use semaphore for now
+* [ ] Use hash-map to create a list of ongoing Articles inside he Source object
+* [ ] Try article scraping to a file
+* [ ] Try link extraction, create link extraction module
+* [ ] Try recurrent scrapping
+* [ ] Try threads and concurent writing to a file with semaphores
+* [ ] Perform integration of threads into Source object

 end